 Obtaining an owner builder construction loan

-Receiving approval for an owner-builder construction loan is more difficult than obtaining a standard home loan, and frequently involves plenty of paperwork.
-This is because in addition to assessing your suitability as a borrower, the lender also has to look at the risks involved with the dwelling you’re proposing to build.
-Lenders will typically ask to see:
+Gaining approval for an owner-builder construction loan is generally more difficult than for a standard home loan - and frequently involves considerably more paperwork.
+This is because in addition to assessing your suitability as a borrower, the lender also has to assess the risks involved with financing the dwelling you're proposing to build.

 -